Alice : Which road is the right one to take?

 – Alice in Wonderland

 Financial planning for your children is probably something that takes up a lot of your ‘worrying’ time.
 You know that you need to start setting aside money for your child’s needs.
 But what you do not know is the ideal way to go about doing the same.
-Whether your objective is to provide for your child’s marriage, property or seed capital for a business venture for your child, the approach given here holds good.
+Whether your objective is to provide for your child’s education, marriage, property or seed capital for a business venture for your child, the approach given here holds good.
 The key lies in identifying each objective that you wish to provide for in an unambiguous manner and then quantifying it.
 While planning for your child’s future, there are some thumb rules that you should bear in mind which are given as a list of do’s and don’ts later in this article.

-Due to the nature of the profession, wherein there is constant movement from one end of the country to the other and even abroad; when one does stop for a short while, it is in some unpronounceable place in the middle of nowhere; in the name of a financial advisor or facility, there is a semi-educated insurance agent available, if at all; the stresses and strains of the job keep own well-being far away from the mind; etc etc. All these issues combine to make a potion which keeps any thoughts of own planning far away from own conscious.
+Due to the nature of the profession, wherein there is constant movement from one end of the country to the other and even abroad; when one does stop for a short while, it is in some unpronounceable place in the middle of nowhere; in the name of a financial advisor or facility, there is a semi-educated insurance agent available, if at all; the stress and strains of the job keep own well-being far away from the mind; etc. All these issues combine to make a potion which keeps any thoughts of own planning far away from own conscious.
 The result is a sudden jolt-like awakening when the requirement is not merely knocking, but loudly banging at the door.
 Thus, in spite of all diversions, constraints, lack of adequate knowledge and facilities etc, one has to keep at it, come what may.
 After all, the duty towards our families has to take a priority somewhere high up on the scale.

 Concept of Financial Planning